[VIDEO] How do cannabis pouch packaging machines work?

 For the purpose of this article, we will focus on the rotary pouch packing machine, which is the more popular of the two.
 Why?
 A rotary design conserves valuable plant floor space and is constructed in an ergonomic way that makes operation and maintenance much easier.

-Simplified, rotary pouch packing machines grasp a preformed pouch, fill it with product, and seal it shut.
+Simplified, rotary pouch packing machines grasp a preformed pouch, open it up, fill yhe pouch with product, and seal it shut.
 This process involves moving each bag around a rotary table to different 'stations' that each perform a specific step of the packaging process.
 Rotary pouch filling and sealing machines often have between 6 and 10 stations, with 8 being the standard.
 Depending on your needs, your automatic pouch packing machine can feature a single lane, two lanes, or four lanes.
 The more lanes, the more product you can package in the same amount of time.

 So let's get started!
 First, watch a pouch packing machine produce bags of cannabis edibles in the video below.
 Then read on for a detailed explanation of each step (with time markers that correspond with the video so you can follow along).